ultimate-pa/hanfor/documentation/docs/index.md

 The usage section provides some information about the [workflow](usage/workflow.md "Workflow") of Hanfor, [API queries](usage/api_queries.md "API Queries") and the handling of [requirements](usage/requirements.md "Requirements").
 If you wish to find out more about the different patterns that are supported by Hanfor, have a look at the [patterns](references/patterns.md "Patterns") section.

-### Contact
-If you have open questions or any kind of feedback/suggestions feel free to contact us via [E-mail](mailto:dietsch@informatik.uni-freiburg.de "E-mail") or open a new [issue](https://github.com/ultimate-pa/hanfor/issues "Open an Issue") on our [GitHub page](https://github.com/ultimate-pa/hanfor "Hanfor at GitHub").

 ### Contents
   * Introduction
     * [What is Hanfor?](introduction/index.md "What is Hanfor?")